AlexAntartico/linux_fundamentals/bash_02.md

 * Variables don't need quotes inside (())
 * Unset or empty variables are automatically treated as 0
 * Non-numeric values will cause an error
+* You can use && in combination with echo to check the result of the operation
+* To print an actual calculation, you need to use echo and append $ to the arithmetic expansion *
 Here's a demonstration:

 ```bash